 Traditionally, profiling tools attribute execution costs to the functions or procedures of the considered program.
-Following [2, 13], in this work we take a more flexible approach which allows us to associate a cost center with any expression of interest.
+Following [2, 12], in this work we take a more flexible approach which allows us to associate a cost center with any expression of interest.
 This allows the programmer to choose an appropriate granularity for profiling, ranging from whole program phases to single subexpressions in a function.
 Nevertheless, our approach can easily be adapted to work with automatically instrumented cost centers; for instance, if one wants to use the traditional approach in which all functions are profiled, each function can be automatically annotated by introducing a cost center for the entire right-hand side.
 Cost centers are marked with the (built-in) function scc (for set cost center).

-Given an expression "scc(cc, e)", the costs attributed to cost center cc are the entire costs of evaluating e as far as the enclosing context demands it, including the cost of
+Given an expression "scc(cc, e)", the costs attributed to cost center cc are the entire costs of evaluating e as far as the enclosing context demands it, including the cost of but excluding the cost of

-- evaluating any function called by the evaluation of the expression e, but excluding the cost of - evaluating the variables not introduced by a let binding in e and - evaluating any scc-expressions within e or within any function called from e.
+- evaluating any function called by the evaluation of the expression e,

+- evaluating the free variables of e (i.e., not bound by a let binding) and

+- evaluating any scc-expressions within e or within any function called from e.
 The following program contains two versions of a function to compute the length of a list (for readability, we show the non-normalized version of function main):